Simon-Cun/DragonQuest/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/EvxoT0RF)
 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-2972f46106e565e64193e422d61a12cf1da4916b45550586e14ef0a7c637dd04.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=21165628)

-# Role Playing Adventure Game
+# Text-Based Game - Dragon Quest++
 Authors: [Daniyal Ahmed](https://github.com/daniyal-ahmed10) • [Simon Cun](https://github.com/Simon-Cun/) • [Samuel You](https://github.com/EveningSt3r)• [Isaiah Dacio](https://github.com/IsaiahDacio5)

 ## Project Description

+Oh no!
+A dragon has stolen Wi-Fi from the planet, and it's our job to save it!

 We wanted to make an interactive game and apply C++ skills into making a text based RPG game in a terminal CLI.
 This interests us because it lets us explore cool and fun features, be creative with dialogue, and, in general, make our own video game.

 We will use C++ for our backend and the terminal as our interface.
-The command line is the input that will be taken in and it will output dialogue and options you can do.
-To which you can type a letter corresponding to an action.
+The user will use the command line to send character-based inputs, and the terminal will output dialogue and other user options.

 ---

 ## Tech Stack
 - **C++**
-- **Terminal Based Interface CLI**
+- **Command Line Interface (CLI)**
 ---

 ## Features (Planned / TBD)